Introduction to Plastic Effect in Photoshop

 Step 6: Now select the Contour Layer Style and select the option Shallow Slope Valley in the Dropdown menu.
 Check on the Anti-Aliased and make the Range to 75%.
 You see the following effect.

-Step 7: Now this effect till here looks nice but let’s make it more plastic.
-Make a copy of the layer Plastic.
+Step 7: Now, this effect till here looks nice but let’s make it more plastic.
+Make a copy of the layer of Plastic.
 Right-click on it and select Duplicate layer, name it Plastic Copy.

 This is a guide to Plastic Effect in Photoshop.
 Here we discuss how to apply the plastic effect in Photoshop in two different methods.
 You can also go through our other related articles to learn more –